Campaign Settings: Worlds of Wonder & Peril

-From the sunbaked deserts of Athas where metal is more precious than life, to gothic realms where fog shrouds ancient tombs and dark forests—each setting offers unique dangers, distinct cultures, and tantalizing secrets.
-These aren't just places to visit; they're realms to conquer, mysteries to unravel, and histories waiting to be rewritten by your players' deeds.
+From the sunbaked deserts of Athas where metal is more precious than life, to gothic realms where fog shrouds ancient tombs and dark forests, each setting offers its own dangers, cultures, and mysteries.
+These are places to inhabit, not just visit, with histories waiting to be rewritten by your players' choices.

-Whether your party craves the political intrigue of Waterdeep, the post-apocalyptic brutality of Dark Sun, or the lightning-rail adventures of Eberron, these finely crafted worlds provide the perfect stage for epic battles, heart-wrenching moral choices, and stories that will echo across your gaming table for years to come.
+Whether your party is drawn to the political intrigue of Waterdeep, the post-apocalyptic survival of Dark Sun, or the lightning-rail noir of Eberron, these settings provide a stage for conflicts, moral dilemmas, and stories worth telling.

 Wikipedia →